stripe/tracer-objc/README.md

 @end
 ```

-Tracer lets you record the behavior of this object as a trace.
+Tracer lets you record the behavior of this object as a trace:

 ```objective-c
 ThatThing *thing = [ThatThing new];